CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Following the SSPFM measurement, one or more SSPFM datacube files are generated.
+Following the SSPFM (Switching Spectroscopy Piezoresponse Force Microscopy) measurement, one or more SSPFM datacube files are generated.
 A measurement form should be completed by the user (template for: <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20Bruker.csv">standard SSPFM</a>, <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20ZI%20DFRT.csv">SSPFM-DFRT</a>).
 The PySSPFM application then proceeds with two stages of measurement processing.
 In the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/data_processing/datacube_to_nanoloop_s1.py">first step</a> of data analysis, amplitude and phase measurements are extracted and calibrated for each segment and nanoloops are determined.
 The <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/data_processing/nanoloop_to_hyst_s2.py">second step</a> creates the piezoresponse hysteresis loop, and extracts piezoelectric and ferroelectric properties using an algorithm based on the <a href="https://pypi.org/project/lmfit/">lmfit</a> library.
 Various artifact decorrelation protocols improve measurement accuracy.
 Then, <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/map">SSPFM mapping</a> can be performed.
 A <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/toolbox">toolbox</a> is provided including:
 </p>